pbs-assess/gfiphc/README.md

 1. Update documentation of data sets in `R/data.R` if necessary.

-1. Go through and rerun the vignettes, adapting any called functions as necessary to include latest year of data, making sure the latest year is included and the maps make sense.
+1. Go through and rerun the vignettes, adapting any called functions or printed results as necessary to include latest year of data, making sure the latest year is included and the maps make sense.

 ## Installation